ni/niveristand-scan-engine-ethercat-custom-device/docs/Adding New Modules.md

 ## Overview

 **Scan Engine Custom Device** supports various C series modules.
-In order to use newly released modules in VeriStand, custom device developers must add support to the `Modules.lvlibp` library and add some mutation code to the `Scan Engine Custom Device.lvlib` library.
+In order to use newly released modules in VeriStand, custom device developers must add module support to [`Modules.lvlibp`](https://github.com/ni/niveristand-scan-engine-module-libraries/tree/master/Source) and add mutation code to [`Scan Engine Custom Device.lvlib`](https://github.com/ni/niveristand-scan-engine-ethercat-custom-device/tree/master/Custom%20Device%20Source).

 ## Modules.lvlib

 `RSI Module.lvclass` is the base class for all modules.
 The `RSI Module.lvclass` provides the functionality to configure and store settings for a module.
 Some modules have additional configuration which are implemented in derived classes (e.g. `9205.lvclass`).
-The class is serialized as a string and stored in a VeriStand property.
+The class is serialized to store module configuration between sessions.

 ## Scan Engine Custom Device.lvlib